lewagon/data-setup/WINDOWS.md

 ![zoom-welcome-screen.png](images/zoom-welcome-screen.png)

-You can close Zoom now :wink:
+You can close Zoom now.

 ### Teamviewer

 For the most complicated problems, a teacher might have to take control of your computer.
 To be able to do this, we will need to use the Teamviewer tool.
 Go to the [Teamviewer download page](https://www.teamviewer.com/en/download).
-It should automatically detect your operating system. if it doesn't, choose your operating system from the list at the top of the page.
-Click on **Download Teamviewer**.
-Open the file you just have downloaded.
-Leave the default settings and click on **Accept**.
+It should automatically detect your operating system.
+If it doesn't, choose your operating system from the list at the top of the page.
+Click on **Download Teamviewer**, and open the file you just have downloaded.
+Leave the default settings as they are, and click on **Accept**.
 A progress bar will appear, then Teamviewer will start when the installation is over.
 It should look like this:

 ![teamviewer.jpg](images/teamviewer.jpg)

-This will only be used as last resort when debugging becomes too tricky orally.
+This will only be used as last resort when debugging becomes too tricky through spoken word.
 Nobody will ever be able to take control of your screen without you knowing it :ok_hand:

-You can close Teamviewer now :wink:
+You can close Teamviewer now.

-If you are not familiar with video calls, here is a great [article](https://martinfowler.com/articles/effective-video-calls.html) article full of good practices :camera: :microphone:
+If you are not familiar with video calls, here is a great [article](https://martinfowler.com/articles/effective-video-calls.html) full of good practices :camera: :microphone: